Juliano-Pasa/Project-Euler-Problems/README.md

 My solutions to [Project Euler](https://projecteuler.net/archives) problems done with Python

-This is all part of my desire to learn more about Python and some of its tricks
+This is all part of my desire to learn more about Python and some of its tricks and also develop problem solving skills